 ROADMAP TO RESTORE AND GROW DEMAND FOR VENTURA COUNTY COAST

 I am proud to report that over the past decade we have experienced consistent travel-related economic growth resulting in a 56 percent increase in direct travel spending.

 The 2021 “California Travel Impacts” report, prepared for Visit California by Dean Runyan Associates, shows visitor spending reached nearly $1.6 billion and supported 14,000 jobs in Ventura County.
 Additionally, visitor spending generated $59 million in local tax revenue and $84 million in state tax revenue, with 17% of taxable sales in the county attributed to tourism—one of the highest proportions of any California county, providing a stream of revenue in Ventura County to fund our community’s way of life including support of essential programs, such as public safety, infrastructure and parks.

 This data clearly shows how crucial the travel industry is for our lodging partners, workforce and local economies.
 Although the coronavirus pandemic will erase our 10 years of growth, we are facing this challenge head on with strategic optimism and data-driven decisions.

 To ensure the tourism industry rebounds in Ventura County, we are working closely with all of our destination partners including Visit Camarillo, Visit Oxnard, Visit Ventura, Port Hueneme and Visit California among others.
 Over the past two years we have created a unique culture of collaboration here in Ventura County Coast.
 It is this unified effort that will be our source of strength as we meet and overcome the challenges and hardships we are all facing as a result of the COVID-19 pandemic.

-We know in 2019 visitor spending reached more than $1.8 billion in Ventura County and we look forward to reaching and exceeding that figure as we work to restore and grow demand for our region.
+We know in 2021 visitor spending reached nearly $1.6 billion in Ventura County and we look forward to reaching and exceeding that figure as we work to restore and grow demand for our region.